howl-editor/howl/README.md

 If you have any bug reports or feature requests, please submit them to the [Github issue tracker](https://github.com/howl-editor/howl/issues).
-As with patches, I'll be happy to recieve these through other means as well.
+As with patches, I'll be happy to receive these through other means as well.

 You can also contact me directly at \<nino at nordman.org\>.